-Our operating results depend on new product introductions, which may not be successful, in which case, our business, financial condition and operating results may be materially and adversely affected.
+Our operating results depend on new product introductions, which may not be successful, in which case, our business, financial condition, and operating results may be materially and adversely affected.

-To compete effectively, we must continually improve existing products and introduce new ones, such as our recently introduced latest generations of SDLT tape drive, tape automation and the DX-Series Enhanced Backup Systems.
+To compete effectively, we must continually improve existing products and introduce new ones, such as our recently introduced SuperLoader 3, PX500-Series libraries and the DLT V-4.
 We have devoted and expect to continue to devote considerable management and financial resources to these efforts.
 We cannot provide assurance that: